Skip to Content

 chevron-left chevron-right chevron-up chevron-right chevron-left arrow-back star phone quote checkbox-checked search wrench info shield play connection mobile coin-dollar spoon-knife ticket pushpin location gift fire feed bubbles home heart calendar price-tag credit-card clock envelop facebook instagram twitter youtube pinterest yelp google reddit linkedin envelope bbb pinterest homeadvisor angies

 You need an experienced dissolution of marriage attorney if you are going through a divorce in Florida.
 Divorce cases are complex, and can be lengthy if you don’t have the proper representation.
 A divorce attorney will protect your rights and fight to secure the best possible outcome for you in court.
-Michael Todd Rebuck, PA has decades of experience and can assist you with a Florida power of attorney and dissolution of marriage in Palm City, FL.
+Michael Todd Rebuck, PA has decades of experience and can assist you with a Florida power of attorney and dissolution of marriage in Treasure Coast, FL.
 We understand that the process of divorce is emotional, and so we strive to be a source of support and assistance during this difficult time.
 Call us today to schedule a free consultation for a dissolution of marriage in Florida.

 Dissolution of Marriage Attorney in Palm City, FL